Pope To World: Hell Does Exist

 "What is reported by the author in today's article is the fruit of his reconstruction, in which the precise words uttered by the Pope are not cited.
 No quotations in the aforementioned article, then, should be considered as a faithful transcription of the words of the Holy Father."

-And an article by the Catholic News Service claimed Scalfari has admitted "on more than one occasion" that he doesn't take notes or record his conversations with the pope.
+And an article by the Catholic News Service said Scalfari has admitted "on more than one occasion" that he doesn't take notes or record his conversations with the pope.
 In other words, he prefers to take, let's say, a memoirist approach to his reporting.
 He relies largely on memory and recollection, as opposed to documentation.

 The news outlet also reminded readers that this is a favored subject of Scalfari's.
 It reported the journalist wrote a similar article in 2014, so this is a ... resurrection, of sorts.

-"According to the Catechism of the Catholic Church, 'immediately after death, the souls of those who die in a state of mortal sin descend into hell, where they suffer the punishments of hell, 'eternal fire.'
+"According to the Catechism of the Catholic Church, 'immediately after death, the souls of those who die in a state of mortal sin descend into hell, where they suffer the punishments of hell, "eternal fire." '

 " 'The chief punishment of hell is eternal separation from God, in whom alone man can possess the life and happiness for which he was created and for which he longs,' the catechism says."

-As a final bit of proof that Pope Francis truly holds the belief that hell is real, the religious news outlet offered this bit of fire and brimstone bit of advice: "Convert, there is still time for not ending up in hell.
+As a final bit of proof that Pope Francis truly holds the belief that hell is real, the religious news outlet offered this bit of fire-and-brimstone bit of advice: "Convert, there is still time for not ending up in hell.
 It is what is waiting for you if you continue on this path."

 Easter — the day Christians celebrate Jesus' Resurrection — is on Sunday.